Automated lane keeping systems

-Automated lane keeping systems (ALKS), also described as traffic jam chauffeur, is an autonomous driving system that doesn't require driver supervision on motorways.
+Automated lane keeping systems (ALKS), also described as traffic jam chauffeurs, is an autonomous driving system that doesn't require driver supervision on motorways.
 ALKS is an international standard set out in UN-ECE regulation 157 and amounts to Level 3 vehicle automation.
 It is essentially a more robust combination of adaptive cruise control (ACC) and lane centering assist (LCA).
 When activated, it allows the driver to do non-driving tasks until alerted otherwise.

 History

 In 2021, Mercedes-Benz has received German approval for an ALKS self-driving technology complying with UN-R157 legal requirements.

 The regulation was signed by 54 states on 22 January 2021.

 Entry into force in the European Union is 22 January 2022 for cars.

 Entry into force is planned for June 2022 for heavy vehicles.

 Initially, the regulation allows for automated driving up to 60 km/h.
 An amendment for an increased speed for automated driving up to 130 km/h is planned to enter into force from January 2023.